Civlac/SRWLED-Wiki/Home.md

 See the next section to find/install these libraries.

-## To install libraries that are included in the Library Manager
+## Install libraries that are included in the Library Manager

 1. Navigate to "Tools | Manage Libraries..." or "Sketch | Include Libraries | Manage Libraries..." for macOS (⇧⌘I)
 1. Search for and install "NeoPixelBus by Makuna"
-1. Search for and install "FastLED"
+1. Search for and install "FastLED by Daniel Garcia"
-1. Search for and install "IRremoteESP8266"
+1. Search for and install "IRremoteESP8266 by Ken Shirriff, etc"
-1. Search for and install "arduinoFFT"
+1. Search for and install "arduinoFFT by Enqrique Condes"

-## To download additional libraries that are not included in the Library Manager
+## Install libraries that are not included in the Library Manager:

 1. Download and install [ESPAsyncTCP](https://github.com/me-no-dev/ESPAsyncTCP)
 1. Download and install [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)